Rob Harley

-Robert John Harley (born 26 May 1990) is a Scotland international rugby union player for Colomiers in the Pro D2.
+Robert John Harley (born 26 May 1990) is a Scotland international rugby union player for Old Glory DC in Major League Rugby.
 He previously played for Glasgow Warriors and is their most capped player.
 He also played for US Carcassonne.
 He plays as a flanker but can also cover lock.

 Rugby Union career

 Amateur career

 Harley was drafted to Glasgow Hawks in the Scottish Premiership for the 2017–18 season.

 Harley was drafted to Currie in the Scottish Premiership for the 2018–19 season.

 Professional career

 Glasgow Warriors

 He made his Warriors debut on 3 September 2010, winning at home against Leinster.
 He has the Glasgow Warrior No. 188.

-A tough tackling back row and lock forward, Harley was a fan favourite.
-Often underestimated to the cost of opposition teams and players.
-Harley provided teams with continuity of attacking ball and intelligence in defence, cutting off attacking options and space forcing opposition to run into numbers in defence.
-Speed of thought in lineout play also assisted other players to shine with lineout steals due to his movement and lifting.
-He was the first player to have played 200 times and 250 times for Glasgow Warriors as his unselfish play helps the team play better.
-Frequently overlooked at national level, he doesn't do the flash work often delivering what needs done for the whole game due to huge fitness and drive.
+Harley was a back row and lock forward, and also the first player to have played 200 times and 250 times for Glasgow Warriors.

 Harley scored the first try of the 2014/15 Pro12 final which Glasgow Warriors went on to win.
 He gained his 200th cap for the Warriors on Sunday 13 January 2019 against Cardiff Blues in the European Champions Cup which they won 33 -24.
 He played his 250th game v Edinburgh in May 2021.
 His final season with the Warriors saw him end his tally on 267 caps, a club record.